 Hugo Duncan introduces Pallet, a DevOps Clojure tool for provisioning and automating cloud server instances.
 (Lighting talk.)

-Karim Chine discusses the meaning of cloud computing to academic teachers and researchers in data sciences and how to take advantage of it.
-With public cloud computing a new era for research and higher education begins.
+Karim Chine discusses the meaning of cloud computing to academic teachers and researchers in data sciences and how to take advantage of it now when a new era for research and higher education begins.

 Paul Weiss provides a step-by-step overview and comparison of on-premise, public, and hybrid clouds, explaining how to select the right cloud model.